Latest update: June 2023

 In 2021/22 there were over 5,000 referrals into the Gender Identity Development Service (GIDS) run by the Tavistock and Portman NHS Foundation Trust.
 This compares to just under 250 referrals in 2011/12.

 2. Marked changes in the types of patients being referred which are not well understood

 There has been a dramatic change in the case-mix of referrals from predominantly birth-registered males to predominantly birth-registered females presenting with gender incongruence in early teen years.
 Additionally, a significant number of children are also presenting with neurodiversity and other mental health needs and risky behaviours which requires careful consideration and needs to be better understood.

-3. Scarce and inconclusive evidence to support clinical decision making
+3. Scarce and inconclusive international evidence to support clinical decision making

 This has led to a lack of clinical consensus and polarised opinion on what the best model of care for children and young people experiencing gender incongruence and dysphoria should be; and a lack of evidence to support families in making informed decisions about interventions that may have life-long consequences.